ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 </div>
 If you are interested in all previous and future patch notes, you can find them [here](https://osu.ppy.sh/home/changelog).

-To start with this, we want to showcase a pretty chaotic but fancy Repel mod (finally a worthy opponent for [badeu](https://osu.ppy.sh/users/1473890)?)!
+One thing you might've missed is the new fancy Repel mod added to lazer, which is pretty chaotic but fun (finally a worthy opponent for [badeu](https://osu.ppy.sh/users/1473890)?)

 <div align="center">
     <video width="100%" controls>